Machine learning the deuteron: new architectures and uncertainty quantification: Results

-This substantial increase in stochastic uncertainty, as well as the important change in energy central values, indicate that overfitting is particularly problematic for $2-$layer networks.
-Among other things, this indicates that the results shown in Fig.~\ref{master_plot} are not fully representative of the true values of $2-$layer networks.
-The general behaviour of these quantities as a function of $N_\mathrm{hid}$ is, however, expected to remain the same.
+This substantial increase in stochastic uncertainty, as well as the important change in energy central values, suggest that overfitting is particularly problematic for $2-$layer networks.
+Among other things, this indicates that the results shown in Fig.~\ref{fig:energy_fidelity} are not fully representative of the true values of $2-$layer networks.
+The general behavior of these quantities as a function of $N_\mathrm{hid}$ is, however, expected to remain the same.

 Having quantified the importance of overfitting, we now discuss its causes.
-The differences between the exact and predicted wave functions appear almost exclusively in two-layer models.
+The differences between the exact and predicted wavefunctions appear almost exclusively in two-layer models.
 These models have comparatively more parameters, which are presumably redundant.
 Two-layer networks can ``hide" this redundancy in regions with little or no contributions to the cost functions, either towards the origin or in regions in-between fixed quadrature mesh points.
 We stress that having too many parameters does not restrict the ANN outputs, but it may increase the difficulty of the task assigned to the optimiser.
-The easy path out in this case is to overfit the data.
+The easy path out in this case is to overfit the mesh points.

 Moreover, as one increases the number of parameters, the network may find multiple ways of fitting the data set evaluated on the same fixed $N_q$ mesh points.
-In other words, larger networks can represent the same wave functions in many different ways, and as the number of parameters grow, so do the number of ways in which a network can represent the wave functions.
+In other words, larger networks can represent the same wavefunctions in many different ways, and as the number of parameters grow, so do the number of ways in which a network can represent the wavefunctions.
 This is usually identified as a bias-variance trade-off.